-France currently takes (but without doubt belatedly) measures to encourage the development of renewable energy, as well:
+France is currently (but probably late) taking steps to encourage the development of renewable energies, as follows:

-1) Energy waste biogas issue will be redeemed 50% more or 14 cents per kWh.
+1) Energy from methanisation of waste will be bought 50% more expensive, ie 14 cents per kWh.

-2) Geothermal (deep?)
-Will increase from 7,6 12 cents to cents per kWh or 15 cents in case of cogeneration.
+2) Geothermal energy (deep?)
+Will go from 7,6 cents to 12 cents per kWh, or even 15 cents in case of cogeneration.

-3) For photovoltaics, solar tariff will be doubled to 55 cents per kWh.
+3) For photovoltaics, the solar tariff will be doubled to 55 cents per kWh.

-4) The kwh of electricity from wind power Offshore will be redeemed 13 cents, or times the price of land.
+4) The kwh of electricity from offshore wind turbines will be bought back for 13 euro cents, which is times the price of land.

-Our comments: if we can only welcome such initiatives, it is legitimate to ask the question of the sustainability of such measures in a market where the actual cost of electricity is much lower (this unlike other countries).
+Our comments: if we can only welcome such initiatives, it is legitimate to ask the question of the sustainability of such measures in a market where the real cost of electrical energy is much lower (this unlike other country).

-These measures depend on the wisdom of the purchaser of energy (priori to EdF which, remember, losing money on each kWh purchased ).
-It would perhaps be more interesting if the consumer could choose directly to use “green” energy by paying the real price directly (to EdF or another operator)!
-Other European countries have been doing this for years… Why not France?
-Without doubt, still a legacy of Franco-French "centralism" ...
+These measures depend on the goodwill of the energy buyer (EdF a priori which, let us remember, loses money on each kWh purchased ).
+It would perhaps be more interesting if the consumer could directly choose to use “green” energy by paying the real price directly (to EdF or another operator)!
+Other European countries have been doing it for years… Why not France?
+Undoubtedly another legacy of Franco-French "centralism" ...